Reducing Greenhouse Gas (GHG) Emissions from the Waste Management Sector

 Northern Ireland’s first Climate Action Plan is under development and will include policies and proposals from the waste sector to reduce GHG emissions with a focus on the largest emitters, including managed waste disposal sites.

-High level estimates suggests that the policies and proposals put forward will exceeded the 28.4% target by 2027, if successfully implemented by this date.
+High level estimates suggests that the policies and proposals put forward will remain within the recommended limits of the first carbon budget, if successfully implemented.

 The Department launched a 16 - week consultation on the 21st of June 2023 that sought views on the first three carbon budgets and the 2030 & 2040 interim targets required by the Act.